oliverschwendener/ueli/README.md

     * `shortcutIcon` String - Represents the default svg icon for shortcuts and custom commands.
     * `urlIcon` String - Represents the svg icon when typing in an email address.
 * `maxSearchResultCount` Number - Maximum number of search results to be displayed.
-* `maxWindowHeight` Number - Represents the maximum window height.
-Only used for command line output and settings view.
 * `rescanInterval` Number - Interval in seconds to rescan the application folders.
 * `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input).
 * `searchResultDescriptionFontSize` Number - Represents the font size of the search result description in pixels.